Europe '51: Reception

 Upon its premiere at the Venice Film Festival, Europe '51 was harshly criticised both from a leftist and a Catholic point of view.
 Piero Regnoli of the L'Osservatore Romano saw the film as Rossellini's best in years, but criticised the portrayal of the representatives of religious and worldly authorities.
 In his 1954 review for the New York Times, Bosley Crowther found kind words for star Ingrid Bergman, but dismissed the film as "bleakly superficial and unconvincing".
 On the other hand, French critic André Bazin called Europe '51 an "accursed masterpiece" which had been misjudged by its critics.

 In more recent years, critics have reconsidered the film's qualities.
 Reviewing the Criterion home media release for The New Yorker in 2013, Richard Brody titled Europe '51 "an exemplary lesson in movie-making".
 Film historian David Thomson, writing for The New Republic, rated Europe '51 as the most interesting of the three films in the Criterion release, pointing out "a calm and an existential structure not evident in the other two".

 Awards

 Europe '51 received the International Jury Prize at the Venice Film Festival.
 Ingrid Bergman won the 1953 Silver Ribbon award from the Italian National Syndicate of Film Journalists and the Volpi Cup for Best Actress at the Venice Film Festival for her performance.
+The Volpi Cup was not awarded to her in 1952 because she was dubbed (by Lydia Simoneschi) in the version presented at the Festival.
+However, in 1992 she was awarded posthumously.
+The prize was accepted by her son Roberto Rossellini.